Michigan Indian Leadership Program

 What will I do as a MILP participant?

-Daily activities include academic, social and cultural presentations.
-The mornings consist of SAT test preparation and afternoons consist of tours and presentations by different MSU colleges.
+MILP strives to help prepare Native youth for college.
+There is a balance Daily activities include academic, social and cultural activities and presentations.
+The mornings consist of SAT test preparation and afternoons consist of tours and presentations by various departments, majors and colleges.

-Evening activities include social time, cultural presentations and traditional arts such as black ash basket making, pottery and porcupine quill work.
+Evening activities include social time, cultural presentations and traditional arts such as black ash basket making, beadwork, indigenous games or porcupine quill work.
 Activities are facilitated by current Native American undergraduate students, faculty, staff and elders and artisans from across the state.

-MILP participants live on campus in university residence halls and eat meals in the dining hall.
+MILP participants live on campus in university dorm rooms and eat meals in the dining hall to get a feel for what college life is like.
 Like many college students on campus, you will do lots of walking every day.

 MILP strives to encourage healthy relationships between students and role models within the community.